Skip to main content

 Grip strength inversely predicts type 2 diabetes risk.
 Stronger grip means more muscle mass, more glucose disposal, and better insulin sensitivity.
 Resistance training that improves grip strength also improves blood sugar control, sometimes substantially.

 Heavy gardening can improve grip strength somewhat through repeated digging, carrying, and pulling.
 It is better than nothing, but structured training (deadlifts, farmers carries, dead hangs) produces faster and bigger gains.
-We treat gardening as a useful add-on, not a replacement.
+We treat gardening as a useful add-on rather than a replacement.

 Testosterone supports grip strength by promoting muscle building and recovery.
 Men with low testosterone often have weaker grip.
 Hormone optimization in men with confirmed low testosterone can support strength gains, but resistance training and protein remain the foundation regardless of hormone status.